 I refer to the pieces that came out of this as transformed objects, which are about inversion, or „exhumation“ of all relevant processes and decisions within objects.
-Deeper understanding is worth the trouble, and the objects often reveal a bit of their "true" character, I feel.
+Better understanding is worth the trouble, and the objects often reveal a bit of their "true" character, I feel.
 This decoding leads to recognition, and this makes some objects feel as if they own that recognition about themselves inherently.

 This might be the case, as we have to understand that behind every part and property of an object, there must be some kind of reasoning, decision-making or history of decisions, either by nature (biochemical / physical processes) or by design (according to function, and in human design, mostly style and originality).
 Objects are full of stories.

 Any object "begins" in its conception, during production, and "ends" only when recognised as another object or material.
 There exists a world of possibilities in between those states.

 This is an artistic method, and the goal behind it is to gain more awareness about an object of investigation and uncover its different states, forms and materials during its "lifespan".
 The made observations help transform it into a new object, which can be valiable in the process of modelling a sculpture or move on with it.
 Awareness should be a journey of enjoyment and therefor, fun is a vital part.

 The following step-by-step instruction provides readers to re-perform this method on their own.
 It can be applied together with a group, in a workshop, friends or a class.